Coalition Avenir Québec

-The Coalition Avenir Québec (/fr/, lit. '"Coalition for the Future of Quebec"', CAQ) is a Quebec nationalist, autonomist and conservative provincial political party in Quebec.
+The Coalition Avenir Québec (/fr-CA/, lit.
+'Coalition for the Future of Quebec', CAQ) is a Quebec nationalist, autonomist, secularist (Note: Despite the party's secularist policies, its co-founder and first leader, François Legault, is a non-practicing Catholic, who has also stated that "All French Canadians are Catholic".) and conservative provincial political party in Quebec.

-It was founded by former Parti Québécois (PQ) cabinet minister François Legault and businessman Charles Sirois; Legault also serves as the party leader.
-The party membership includes both Quebec nationalists and federalists.
-Legault has said it will never endorse a referendum on sovereignty; the party does not explicitly support Quebec independence, but will seek more autonomy within Canada if necessary.
+It was founded by former Parti Québécois (PQ) cabinet minister, François Legault, and businessman Charles Sirois.
+Party membership includes both Quebec nationalists and federalists.
+The party has stated that it will never endorse a referendum on sovereignty; it also does not explicitly support Quebec independence, but will seek more autonomy within Canada if necessary.
 Not long after its formation, the party gained nine sitting Members of the National Assembly of Quebec (MNAs) who had been elected as members of the PQ and of the Action démocratique du Québec (ADQ); the ADQ later merged with the CAQ in January 2012.
-The party is registered with the Director-General of Elections in Quebec under the name Coalition avenir Québec – L'équipe François Legault.